-5. Improving the Productivity Platform with the LabVIEW Multisim Connectivity Toolkit
+5. Improving the Productivity Platform with the LabVIEW Multisim API Toolkit

 The approach above, recounts the method utilized by a laboratory to validate the behavior of electronics with Multisim, LabVIEW SignalExpress and PXI.
 With recent developments in the Multisim software, validation has been completely integrated into LabVIEW, to remove the need of file transfer, and to be able to completely automate simulation.

-To view more data about the LabVIEW Multisim Connectivity Toolkit:
+To view more data about the LabVIEW Multisim API Toolkit, refer to this tutorial.